canonical/ubuntu-server-documentation/contributing/doc-templates/template-how-to.md

 ## (Optional) information on using the package

-If there are best practices, examples, or other things you want to include that might help the reader, feel free to do so!
+If there are best practices, examples, or other information you want to include that might help the reader, feel free to do so!

 ## Further reading

-Often when you are researching a topic you will come up with a reference list of resources you found helpful.
-Try to use reputable links (such as official upstream documentation or books).
+Often when you are researching a topic you will come up with a list of resources you found helpful.
+Try to use reputable links such as official upstream documentation or books.

 * [Some links that](https://example1.com)
 * [Will help the reader](https://example2.com)